Alexander Ellice (Royal Navy officer): Biography

-He attained the rank of commander on 19 February 1823; and was married, 28 September 1826 to Lucy Frances, daughter of Charles Lock, the British consul-general in Naples during the Neapolitan Revolution of 1799.
+He attained the rank of commander on 19 February 1823; and was married on 28 September 1826 to Lucy Frances, daughter of Charles Lock, the British consul-general in Naples during the Neapolitan Revolution of 1799.
 Captain Ellice was stationed, for some months in 1831, off Oporto in HMS Victor.
-Attaining post-rank on 20 December in that year, he was next appointed to HMS Ocean on 16 August 1834, and to HMS Howe on 27 August 1835, both flagships at Sheerness of Charles Elphinstone Fleeming.
+Attaining post-rank on 20 December of that year, he was next appointed to HMS Ocean on 16 August 1834, and to HMS Howe on 27 August 1835, both flagships at Sheerness of Charles Elphinstone Fleeming.

 In the 1837 United Kingdom general election, Ellice was on the 24 July 1837 elected MP for Harwich, in the Whig interest, serving until the dissolution of the 13th UK Parliament on 23 June 1841.
 He did not stand in subsequent elections.

 Returning to the navy, he was appointed on 6 August 1841 to HMS Astraea on the Falmouth station; and on 10 September 1843 to the Packet service at Southampton, with his name on the books of Victory.
-He went on half-pay from 1846, and was appointed, on 2 December 1846, to succeed Sir William Edward Parry in the Comptrollership of Steam Machinery; Ellice was replaced after a year by Thomas Lloyd.
+He went on half-pay from 1846 and was appointed on 2 December 1846 to succeed Sir William Edward Parry in the Comptrollership of Steam Machinery; Ellice was replaced after a year by Thomas Lloyd.

 Alexander Ellice died on 8 October 1853.
 There is a monument for him in St Mary's Parish Church, Hampton.

-The Centre for the Study of the Legacies of British Slave-ownership notes that Alexander Ellice renounced a claim arising from slaves held on the Morant estate in St Thomas-in-the-East, Jamaica, in favour of one A R Blake; but holds no further enlightening details.
+The Centre for the Study of the Legacies of British Slave-ownership notes that Alexander Ellice renounced a claim arising from slaves held on the Morant estate in St Thomas-in-the-East, Jamaica, in favour of one A. R. Blake, but holds no further enlightening details.